Current COVID-19 situation in northeastern Ontario

 Novel coronavirus infections are reported by public health agencies for residents that live within the districts.
 The number of active cases comes from the total confirmed positive less cases that have been resolved, including deaths.
-In northeastern Ontario, there are five health units and here is the change in the number of cases since last updated:
+In northeastern Ontario, there are five health units and here is the change in the number of cases since the last update on Monday:

-Several COVID-19 outbreaks have been declared in the Sudbury area, including one announced Wednesday at Klassic Underground.
+There are 24 active COVID-19 outbreaks in the Sudbury area, after three were declared over Monday.
 A current list of outbreaks can be found here.

-There are also several COVID-19 outbreaks in the Algoma District, including two announced Wednesday: one at St. Mary’s College and the second at St. Francis French Immersion Catholic School.
+There are 11 active COVID-19 outbreaks in the Algoma District.
 A current list can be found here.

-The outbreak list for the North Bay Parry Sound Health Unit can be found here.
+There are nine active outbreaks in the North Bay Parry Sound Health Unit area.
+A current list can be found here.

-The Timiskaming Health Unit outbreak list can be accessed here.
+There are also two active outbreaks in the Timiskaming Health Unit area.
+The outbreak list can be accessed here.

-There are also six hospitalizations related to COVID-19 in the Algoma area, one COVID-related hospitalization in the North Bay Parry Sound area and one in the Timiskaming District.
-Information on hospitalizations in the Cochrane District has not been made available.
+There are also 21 hospitalizations related to COVID-19 in the Algoma area, including one non-resident, two COVID-related hospitalizations in the North Bay Parry Sound area and eight in the Timiskaming District -- including four in ICU.